andimoto/keebcu/README.md

 - Costar Stabilizers
 - Screws 3x8mm

+### Assembly
+- use sandpaper and a scalpel to clear the surface where parts get glued together.
+Double check if parts does not block each other.
+- glue the two case parts together carefully.
+Place them on a flat surface and put some books on each side, then put some glue into the rills.
+- wait until it is dry and put some more glue on it if needed.
+- after some drying time you can put in the switches (it is possible that this will bend the keyboard)
+- solder switches and diodes together (electronics will be documented later)
+- solder the controller onto the keyboard matrix and place the pcb inside the pcb holder of the lid.
+- flash and test your firmware
+- screw all parts together and place the risers if you need them (I recommend gluing the risers on the lids and then assembly them to the case)
+- have fun with your keyboard ;)

 ### Printing advises
 - Use brim for keyboard case.
 As there are many holes, the plate adhesion can be weak and the corners can rise up a little bit.
 - Be careful with color changes.
 If color change is only at height of case stabilizer or screw holes, there can be problems when screwing on the lid.
 I broke the top part of the scrw cylinder where the color change had no good adhesion the other layers.
+I recommend to do the color change at the last layer of the keyboard cases plate.
+(See pics/pics/keebcu_016.JPG)
 - Notice that when placing in the switches, the keyboard case will bend (mid up, sides down) there is the variable 'switchHoleTolerance' which you can modifiy if needed.
 - normally the lid parts do not need any brim.

-### todo
+## todo
 - create selectable space (in y direction) between function row and next rows
 - provide pcb cutout for teensy 2.0 (DONE)
 - add delta variable for usb cutout and pcbholder to move it.
 (DONE)